psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 And suggests that the people doing the investigating would undoubtedly have been lied to or deliberately misled:

 > In any case they are precisely the persons who would not be likely to discover the superstition, if it existed.
-The Rev. Elias Owen, Diocesan Inspector of Schools and one of the chief authorities on Welsh folklore, relates that once, being in a certain parish for the purpose of examining the school, he took the opportunity of asking the clergyman concerning the superstitions of the place, when he was met by the dignified repulse " Our people are not superstitious, I am glad to say."
-His inspection over, he asked the first class " Now, children, can you tell me of any place where there is a buggan (ghost or bogey) to be seen, or of any one who has seen one? " Instantly every hand was stretched out, and every child had a story to tell.
+The Rev. Elias Owen, Diocesan Inspector of Schools and one of the chief authorities on Welsh folklore, relates that once, being in a certain parish for the purpose of examining the school, he took the opportunity of asking the clergyman concerning the superstitions of the place, when he was met by the dignified repulse "Our people are not superstitious, I am glad to say."
+His inspection over, he asked the first class "Now, children, can you tell me of any place where there is a buggan (ghost or bogey) to be seen, or of any one who has seen one?"
+Instantly every hand was stretched out, and every child had a story to tell.
 The fact is the people hide their superstitions from all such representatives of modern culture as clergymen and schoolmasters; and it is by no means an uncommon experience that the existence of matters of the kind perfectly well known to the peasant is stoutly denied by that same peasant to the clergyman when he asks about them.
 The Roman Catholic priest, who has in the confessional a weapon much more powerful than the Anglican, is often baffled by his flock.
 The testimony of the Rev. C. F. Ryan, curate of Drangan, when before the magistrates on the Clonmel "witch-burning" case, is express, and is of the greatest weight on this point.
 The reason of the concealment comes out in his evidence.
 It is founded on the known hostility of such personages as the priest or the minister to the ancient superstitions.

 ```{index} triple: witch burning; Clonmel, Ireland; Cleary, Bridget
 ```